Like anything else, the concept of what sounds good is purely subjective - it's in the ears of the beholder.

 The list of musicians who are (or who have been) in love with their vintage Fender Bassman amps - especially the 4x10 tweed variety made between 1957 and 1960 - is pretty much endless.
 Just for starters (past and present), there's Eric Clapton, Buddy Guy, Mike Campbell, Mike Bloomfield, Jimmie Vaughan, John Fogerty, Josh Homme, Brian Setzer, the guy up the street from me...

 Again, this is just the tip of the iceberg, people.
 After all, many professional music industry analysts have heralded Fifties 4×10 Bassman amps as the greatest amps - ever.

 Fender introduced the Bassman in 1952, and, as its name implies, it was intended for bassists.
 However, enterprising (and/or bored?) guitarists soon noticed the magical effect the amp had on their guitars and harmonicas.
 Fender took note and stopped billing the amp as a bass-only model.

-Sure, Marshall and Vox contributed to the sound of British rock in the Sixties and Seventies—but let us not forget the mighty Hiwatt DR103.
+Sure, Marshall and Vox contributed to the sound of British rock in the '60s and '70s - but let us not forget the mighty Hiwatt DR103.
 Although it's often associated with the Who's Pete Townshend (who would test their durability night after night), it was a favorite of Pink Floyd's David Gilmour, not to mention the Moody Blues, the Stones and beyond.
 Although the DR103 looks a bit like a Marshall, it certainly doesn't sound like one.
 This was the result of a vastly different design.